 The Federal Reserve's so-called dot plot shows the median year-end projection for the federal fund rates.
-The estimate as of 22/03/2023 for the end of 2023 is between 5.1% and 5.2%.
+The estimate for the end of 2023 is between 5.1% and 5.2%.

-FOMC participants' assessments of appropriate monetary policy: Midpoint of target range or target level for the federal funds rate as of 22 March
+FOMC participants' assessments of appropriate monetary policy: Midpoint of target range or target level for the federal funds rate as of 22 March funds rate.